rapejim/emby-plexdrive-docker/README.md

 # Docker container for Emby Server and Plexdrive
-Based on official Docker container for Emby Server.
+Based on Linuxserver Docker container for Emby Server.
 Plexdrive v.5.1.0